How Does Barometric Pressure Affect Fishing?

 As you can see, fishing during a change of barometric pressure is a highly desirable time to be

 on the water as the fish really do go for it.
-This is when you want to be fishing in an aggressive manner with active baits to match the activity of the fish.
+This is when you want to be fishing aggressively with active baits such as lures, live baits, or worms, to match the activity of the fish.

 Stability